Microfluidic Software Review

-Being a leader in microfluidics instrumentation, our software tools are mostly dedicated to controlling our microfluidics instruments, allowing for remote instruments’ control and sensor’ data logging.
+Being a leader in microfluidics instrumentation, our microfluidic software tools are mostly dedicated to controlling our microfluidics instruments, allowing for remote instruments’ control and sensor’ data logging.

-How is microfluidic instrumentation software typically structured?
+How is microfluidic software instrumentation typically structured?

-Microfluidic instrumentation software communicates with one or several instruments; this is achieved using communication buses/protocols.
+Microfluidic software instrumentation communicates with one or several instruments; this is achieved using communication buses/protocols.
 As mentioned above, it is mainly composed of a GUI and an Engine.
 In the case of microfluidic instrumentation software, the whole control chain is made of the following components:

 1. The microfluidic instrument itself

 A microfluidic instrument is made of hardware – mechanical, pneumatic and/or electronic… – parts locally controlled by the instrument’s internal software, also known as firmware.
-Most of the instruments, even standalone basic sensors now use firmware.
-The instrument’s design, including the firmware is made by the microfluidic instrument producer.
+Most of the instruments, even standalone basic sensors, now use firmware.
+The instrument’s design, including the firmware, is made by the microfluidic instrument producer.

-The communication link between the microfluidic instrument and the computer that controls is usually composed of an electrical cable; data is exchanged using electrical signal, using some communication protocol.
+The communication link between the microfluidic instrument and the computer that control is usually composed of an electrical cable; data is exchanged using electrical signal, using some communication protocol.
 IEEE-488 is widely used in instrumentation for example.
 Bluetooth, Wi-Fi or Zigbee are sometimes used, allowing wireless communication between instruments and computers.

 3. The computer program or software in microfluidic applications

 This part of the instrumentation chain is referred to as the instrumentation software.
-It can be divided into different layers
+It can be divided into different layers.